cmcverry/cmcverry.github.io/README.md

-# Personal Website
+# cmcverry.github.io

 This is my personal website hosted on GitHub.
-It contains background information about me and my portfolio.
+It features my portfolio and background information.
+<br/>
 Built with ReactJS and deployed with GitHub Pages.
-<br/>

 https://cmcverry.github.io/